-Our previous analysis of HIV integration-expression in the immortalized CD4 T cell system revealed: i) that the larger HIV integration groups are intragenic (same and convergent) but location respective to genes and transcription directionality does not seem to influence transcriptional output (Figure 2), ii) that there is correlation between HIV expression and distance to proximal TSS for intragenic (same and convergent) and intragenic (same) (Figure 3), and iii) that there is “some” influence of proximity to human gene TSS, no apparent evidence of transcription interference (TI), and intergenic same group shows increased correlation compared with intergenic (convergent and divergent) so orientation of intergenic HIV respective to proximal gene TSS may matter to dictate influence on HIV (if on the same direction).
+Our analysis of HIV integration-expression in the immortalized CD4 T cell system revealed: i) that the larger HIV integration groups are intragenic (same and convergent) but location respective to genes and transcription directionality does not seem to influence transcriptional output (Figure 2), ii) that there is correlation between HIV expression and distance to proximal TSS for intragenic (same and convergent) (Figure 3), and iii) that there is “some” influence of proximity to human gene TSS, no apparent evidence of transcription interference (TI), and intergenic same group shows increased correlation compared with intergenic (convergent and divergent) so orientation of intergenic HIV respective to proximal gene TSS may matter to dictate influence on HIV (if on the same direction).
 Furthermore, when analyzing HIV genome expression to host gene expression for the different clusters we found that “Intergenic convergent” is the best correlated (0.26, p=0.03) to proximal gene expression (Figure 4).

 There is strong selection of intact proviruses with features of deeper viral latency during prolonged ART.
 Thus, our previous results were interesting given the enrichment of intact HIV proviruses compared to defective ones, for non-genic chromosomal positions and more frequently showed opposite orientation (divergent and convergent) relative to host genes, and intact HIV proviruses were preferentially integrated in either relative proximity to or increased distance from active transcriptional start sites and to accessible chromatin regions {Einkauf, 2019 #660}.